Suzanne Todd: Team Todd

 In 2012, Team Todd produced the romantic comedy Celeste and Jesse Forever, starring Rashida Jones and Andy Samberg.
 The film premiered at the 2012 Sundance Film Festival, and was later acquired by Sony Pictures Classics.

 Team Todd's other credits include Disney's Alice in Wonderland (2010), directed by Tim Burton, The Accidental Husband, Prime, Must Love Dogs, and Boiler Room.
 Boiler Room was nominated for Best First Feature at the 2001 Independent Spirit Awards.
+Most recently, she had signed a first look deal with MGM Television.